 The brain adjusts very quickly to accommodate the new drugs in your system, and when the body adjusts, it can build up a tolerance over time.
 Prolonged use of opioids can cause permanent damage to the organs.
 Even just one drug can cause respiratory failure or a heart attack in extreme cases!
 Some of the effects on the body include:

 More serious health concerns than these can arise in patients with regular opioid use.
 If you are prescribed medicines after a procedure or injury, you can avoid opioid addiction by following the instructions set by your doctor.
 You shouldn’t take opioids to treat long-term pain and don’t crush the pills down!
-If you are worried about addiction, get some help as early as possible.
+IIt’s never too early to seek help for addiction.
+Recognizing the signs of dependence and understanding the impact it has on your life are the first steps toward recovery.
+While the journey may seem daunting, professional support can provide you with the tools, strategies, and encouragement needed to navigate the path to sobriety successfully.